-The Messianic Church as established in Jerusalem.
-The movement from Jerusalem toward the foreigners.
-The testimony given to Jehovah-worshipping foreigners.
-The testimony given to ferrimon
+1. The Messianic Church as established in Jerusalem.

-4. The testimony given to foreigners having no connection with the Jewish Synagogue.
+- The movement from Jerusalem toward the foreigners.
+The testimony given to Jehovah-worshipping foreigners. - 4.
+The testimony given to foreigners having no connection with the Jewish Synagogue.

-The testimony carried to Gentiles in the Roman provinces.
+5. The testimony carried to Gentiles in the Roman prov-